andyvdev/andyvdev/README.md

 ### 💬 A quick note
 If you came here expecting flashy projects and open source fireworks… sorry to disappoint.
-This space is mostly where I run tech tests, break stuff (on purpose), and try out ideas before they grow up.
+This space is mostly where I run tech tests, break stuff (on purpose) and try out ideas before they grow up.

 You could say this repo is more **_sandbox_** than **_showroom_**.

 ---

 <p align="center">
-  <sub>✨ Don’t mind the mess — innovation’s in progress. ✨</sub>
+  <sub>🕳️ Nothing to see here, this space is intentionally empty.</sub>
 </p>